m-clark/Miscellaneous-R-Code/ModelFitting/RKHSReg/RKHSReg.md

 # Reproducing Kernel Hilbert Space Regression

 # Introduction
-*Rescued* this R code from Reproducing Kernel Hilbert Spaces for Penalized Regression: A tutorial, [Nosedal-Sanchez et al. (2010)](http://www.tandfonline.com/doi/abs/10.1080/00031305.2012.678196), specifically, their code in the appendix.
+This R code comes from Reproducing Kernel Hilbert Spaces for Penalized Regression: A tutorial, [Nosedal-Sanchez et al. (2010)](http://www.tandfonline.com/doi/abs/10.1080/00031305.2012.678196), specifically, their code in the appendix.
 The original code had several issues most of which has been cleaned up.
 Blocked text represents quotes taken directly from the article, while I add additional notes elsewhere.
 I leave their inline comments intact, though in some places the deletion of unnecessary code may put them a bit out of context, and may add my own in a few empty spots.
 I also made some textual and code corrections.
 The purled code (i.e. with no text) can be found in this same directory/filename with .R extension.

 # Ridge Regression